 Clunky Scene Progression

 Similar to character progression, clunky scene progression is a sure sign of poor writing skills.
 The audience is aware of how long something should take to transpire.
 If the speed with which events progress is increased or delayed beyond what is realistic, the audience will grow quickly disinterested.
 For example, suppose a man is told his wife is about to deliver her first child.
 Observe the following sentences which describe the husband’s flight to the hospital:

 - Dan raced to the parking lot and jumped in his car.
 He drove to the hospital and ran up the two flights of stairs to his wife’s room.

 - Dan yanked open the door of his car and slammed it behind him.
 Buckling his seatbelt, he looked in his rearview mirror to make sure the lot was clear, then backed out.
 He drove quickly down the road until he came to the highway.
 He continued until he came to the proper exit then turned, following the road all the way to the hospital.
 Pulling into the parking lot, he parked, unbuckled, and exited, locking the car behind him.

 Both of these examples are clunky.
-In the first, events occur much to quickly to be followed.
-According to the sentence, Dan drives to the hospital, then seems to teleport to the stairwell of the hospital.
+In the first, events occur much too quickly to be followed.
+According to the sentence, Dan drives to the hospital, then seems to teleport to the stairwell.
 In the second example, unnecessary descriptions of Dan’s drive and actions getting into and out of the car drag the pace of the sentence down to almost a crawl, killing the tension of the scene.